LFSb/obsidian-neuracache-plugin/README.md

 - Enable plugin in settings window.
 - For updates to the Obsidian API run `npm update` in the command line under your repo folder.

-### My own development flow
-- From my production vault, pull in the changes from origin.
-- Then run `npm run build`.

 ## Feature list
 ### Done
 - Create a one-liner flashcard.